tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

-//Procedure
+// Procedure
-1. Compile the program using → javac UseCase1PalindromeCheckerApp.java
+1. Compile → javac UseCase3PalindromeCheckerApp.java
-2. Run the program using → java UseCase1PalindromeCheckerApp
+2. Run → java UseCase3PalindromeCheckerApp
-3. The console will display the welcome message and app details
+3. Enter a word or phrase when prompted
+4. Program reverses it and checks if it’s a palindrome

-//Flow of Project
+// Flow of Project
 → Program starts
-→ JVM invokes main() method
+→ User enters a string input
+→ Spaces are removed and converted to lowercase
+→ String is reversed using a loop
+→ Original and reversed strings compared
-→ App name and version displayed
+→ Result displayed
-→ Welcome message shown
-→ Application initialized successfully

-//Objective
-To display a welcome message and application details when the Palindrome Checker App starts.
-This helps introduce the user to the app before any palindrome checking begins.
+// Objective
+To take a user-input string and verify whether it is a palindrome by reversing it manually using loops.

-//Topics Covered
+// Topics Covered
+- User input using Scanner
+- String manipulation (replaceAll, toLowerCase)
+- For loop for string reversal
-- Class and main() method
+- equalsIgnoreCase() method
-- Static keyword usage
+- Conditional logic (if-else)
-- Console output using System.out.println()
+- Console output
-- Basic application startup flow

-//UseCase
-UC1: Application Entry & Welcome Message
+// Usecase
+UC3: Palindrome Check Using String Reverse